In Atlantic Canada, we are proud to manage over 120,000 acres of wetland habitat projects.

 Atlantic Wetland Care Program

-Ducks Unlimited Canada’s Atlantic Wetland Care Program works in partnership with over 1800 landowners across Atlantic Canada, in order to conserve wildlife habitat.
+Our Atlantic Wetland Care Program works in partnership with over 1800 landowners across Atlantic Canada, in order to conserve wildlife habitat.
 This exciting program aims to provide private landowners with the appropriate educational resources to help them further understand the true value of wetlands and how to manage them successfully.
-DUC is committed to supporting and encouraging wetland stewardship among landowners, as they embark on their journey in becoming stewards in conservation.
+We are committed to supporting and encouraging wetland stewardship among landowners, as they embark on their journey in becoming stewards in conservation.
 The program delivers that support and encouragement by providing landowners with resources such as a free DUC Landowner Welcome Package, which includes “The Wetland Care Guide”, an educational guidebook on how to properly care for your wetland, our bi-annual newsletter “The Pond Press” and fact sheets.

-The Atlantic Wetland Care Program officially launched in June 2011 and will be continually building, allowing DUC and landowners to forge stronger bonds, and to help landowners feel a deeper connection to how their wetland contributes to conservation.
+The Atlantic Wetland Care Program officially launched in June 2011 and will be continually building, allowing landowners and us to forge stronger bonds, and to help landowners feel a deeper connection to how their wetland contributes to conservation.

 In addition to the Atlantic Wetland Care Program, we also have many landowner programs that deal with conservation and wetland enhancement: